Universal-Connect-Project/ucw-app/README.md

 1. Finally, run: `npm run dev`

 ## Initial setup
-1. Run `cd ./apps/server`
-1. Run `npm run keys`, which will generate a new set of `key` and `IV` values.
+1. Run `npm run keys --prefix ./apps/server`, which will generate a new set of `key` and `IV` values.
 1. Fill in the `CryptoKey` and `CryptoIv` in your `./apps/server/.env` file with the generated `key` and `IV`.
 1. Sign up for a UCP client account: [here](https://login.universalconnectproject.org/) (the `Click here to login` link navigates to the aws hosted login page where sign up option is available).
-1. Generate and view your client secrets once registered and logged in
+1. Once you are registered and logged in, generate and view your client secrets
 1. Fill in the `UcpAuthClientId`, `UcpAuthClientSecret` and `UcpAuthEncryptionKey` in the `./apps/server/.env` file with the values provided by login page.

 Please remember that secrets are passed through environment variables instead of hardcoded in the js file.